Marine Corps Auxiliary Landing Field Bogue: World War II

 During World War II, Bogue was used almost exclusively by the United States Marine Corps for VMSB dive-bomber squadron training.
-Equipped with the SBD Dauntless, the first squadron, VMSB-331, moved to Bogue from MCAS New River in 1943 followed by Marine Aircraft Group 33 (MAG-33) later that year.
+Equipped with the SBD Dauntless, the first squadron, VMSB-331, moved to Bogue from MCAS New River in 1943 followed by the three squadrons of Marine Aircraft Group 33 (MAG-33) later that year.

 Specialized training facilities were established in the surrounding area to support the training of the resident dive-bombing squadrons.
 Dive-bombing circle targets were constructed on nearby islands, and vertical targets were built for low-level bombing practice.
 A maneuvering target boat was also used on the Neuse River to practice attacks on shipping.

 MAG-33 transferred to MCAS Eagle Mountain Lake, Texas in 1944, and MAG-93 was commissioned at Oak Grove in the same year.
 By that point, Marine Corps dive-bombing squadrons were transitioning to the SB2C Helldiver.

 A J2F Duck amphibian was assigned to Bogue for the rescue of downed flyers, but proved unsuitable for open-sea landings.